Is 5G home internet good for gaming?

 Network Address Translation (NAT) is the method by which multiple devices on a local network share a single public IP address.

 Most 5G providers use Carrier Grade NAT (CGNAT), which restricts the NAT type for their users and limits the ability to connect to other players with different NAT types.
-NAT issues can cause connectivity difficulties, resulting in disconnections and making various games unplayable.
+NAT issues can cause frequent disconnections, blocked ports and failure to join a multiplayer server, making various games unplayable.

 Limited coverage

-The continued deployment of 5G networks results in uneven coverage across regions, unfavorably affecting gamers in areas lacking 5G services.
+The ongoing deployment of 5G networks, mainly in urban areas, leads to uneven coverage across regions, negatively impacting gamers in areas without 5G services.

 Gamers in regions that lack 5G coverage have to depend on 4G and 3G networks, which fall short on faster speeds and lower latency, leading to a suboptimal gaming experience.